Writing-for-me/test/otherthing.md

 a distinction between the people and the enemy is part of ‘the us -versus-them dichotomy,’ which is, ‘a cornerstone of Maoism’ and ‘effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.’
-We will have occasion to examine Mao’s writing on the distinction between the people and the enemy later in this essay, but first it is necessary to analyze the position Fan is attributing to Mao and thus also to Trump.

 The crux of Fan’s argument hinges on a reductive re-presentation of Mao’s theory of contradictions (in this case between the people